-- I always travel on the window seat so I can keep the engine under a closed look (yeah…control) and I do not need to spend the night standing to let my neighbor go to the toilet (and oh boy, how many times some people go, ouch).
-Even when the window seats are “fully booked” if you let the crew know you are afraid of flying, and they see its real, they always try to get you a window seat
+- I always travel on the window seat so I do not need to spend the night standing up and sitting again, to let my neighbor go to the toilet (and oh boy, how many times some people go, ouch).
+Even when the window seats are “fully booked” if you let the crew know you are afraid of flying, and they see its real, they always try to get you a window seat if you want it

 - I use a good traveling pillow,

 - I wear comfortable clothes and a good pair of socks that keep my feet warm (over the compression ones)

 - I limit my liquid intake so I will not wake up many times to go to the toilet (but still keep hydrated)

 - I take melatonin, 1 hour before sleeping

 - I meditate for 5 to 10 minutes before sleeping or do just some deep breath exercises, and remind myself that turbulence is just like a bumpy road, the car shakes and jumps but nothing bad happens